 On September 8, 2019, I started walking all the streets in my hometown, Carrboro, North Carolina.
 Why?
-My reason is two-fold: To see every nook of my community of 10 years.
+My reason was two-fold: To see every nook of my community of 10 years.
 To meet folks I’d otherwise never meet and retell part of their story.
-I also have a few rules: All walks start and finish from my house.
-I am using the Town of Carrboro … Continue reading All the Streets in Carrboro
+I had a few rules: All walks start and finish from my house.
+Use the Town of Carrboro trash pickup map … Continue reading All the Streets in Carrboro

 Two birds make a regular appearance at the feeder just outside my front window.
 Cardinals.
 The large, red male abruptly lands, then precariously stands atop the dangling cage as he leans beyond his feet to manage a bit from the diminishing suet.
 He hollers endlessly, chirping as as he swings from the chain, his weight shifting, his footing anything but steady.
 He pecks at the … Continue reading Togetherness